HyperviewHQ/hyperview_docs/documentation/settings/topics/equinix-smart-view-integration.rst

 .. note:: The integration is available to customers who are also Equinix customers and have Smart View access.
 Please contact your Equinix representative to enable access to Smart View.

-This integration is a data synchronization service that allows Hyperview Customers to get information about the infrastructure products they have with Equinix.
+This integration is a data synchronization service that allows Hyperview customers to get information about the infrastructure products they have with Equinix.
 The service will automatically synchronize and map the location hierarchy, available power and environmental sensors.

-Once configured, The location hierarchy from IBX to rack will be created.
+Once configured, the location hierarchy from IBX to rack will be created.
 Sensors exposed through the Equinix Smart View API will be created, mapped to the right asset and tracked.

 =============
 Prerequisites